katcipis/sophia/essays/learning-go.md

 Python, Javascript (NodeJS/Backend stuff) and Lua, I value a lot the model of just copying a binary and running it.

-I worked with these interpreted languages on the more harsh and odd places, like old kernels with proprietary crappy packaging systems where the norm.
+I worked with these interpreted languages on the more harsh and odd places (think about inhospitable environments, where the is no life and fun :-)), like old kernels with proprietary crappy packaging systems where the norm.
 It was hell and the stuff that I had to do just to get shit working takes my sleep at night (not literally of course, I love drama :-)).